jdpieck/EME-171-Lab-5/docs/main.typ

 #pagebreak()
 = Output
 == Part 1

-#fig("graphics/part-1.pdf")
+#fig("graphics/part-1.pdf", cap: [A plot of the vehicle velocity as a response to a 100 volt input to $u_"in"$])

 #pagebreak()
+== Part 2
+#fig("graphics/part-2.pdf", cap: [A plot of the velocity response to a $1 "m/s"$ input to $v_"ref"$ for the $K_p$ and $K_i$ we designed.])

+#pagebreak()
+== Part 3
+#fig("graphics/part-3-complete.pdf", cap: [A plot of the simulated vehicle velocity on the first 300 seconds of the LA92 drive cycle.])
+#fig("graphics/part-3-vref.pdf", cap: [A plot of the simulated vehicle velocity and the reference velocity])

+#pagebreak()
 = Discussion
+== Part 1

+== Part 2
 The actual velocity has a negligible lag of 0.083 m/s behind the commanded velocity, this value was measured with MATLAB's cursor tools.
-There was also a negligible overshoot of 0.024 m/s at the peak around 46 s, this value was also measured with MATLAB's cursor tools.
+There was also a negligible overshoot of 0.024 m/s at the peak around 46s, this value was also measured with MATLAB's cursor tools.
 Besides a primary overshoot due to the P value, there are no cursory oscillations as controlled by the large I value.
-The performance of the controller does not vary much with the speed of the vehicle
+The performance of the controller does not vary much with the speed of the vehicle, when measured the over/undershoot of the vehicle measures to be roughly 0.015 m/s for the peaks the lag also stays consistent.

+== Part 3